Enforce Okta Device Trust for managed Windows computers

 Use an appropriate Setting Type in SCCM to verify Device Registration Task installation

 After installing the Device Trust client on your managed Windows computers, SCCM runs a script to verify that installation was successful.
 Make sure to specify either File System or Registry in your Detection Rule.
-Do not use the Windows Installer setting type to detect the installation, as SCCM cannot detect the Device Trust client using that setting.
+Don't use the Windows Installer setting type to detect the installation, as SCCM can't detect the Device Trust client using that setting.

 Obtain the Registration Task

-To leverage the security benefits of the Trusted Platform Module (TPM), see Enhance Windows Device Trust security with Trusted Platform Module (TPM).
+To apply the security benefits of the Trusted Platform Module (TPM), see Enhance Windows Device Trust security with Trusted Platform Module (TPM).

 To obtain an Early Access (EA) version of the Registration Task